Covid Resource Page – Updated August 1

 Our updated 2021 Packing List.
 Please note, campers will be limited to a trunk, 3 drawers, and a bedding bag.

-Although the CDC has relaxed mask requirements for vaccinated individuals, masks will be a key part of keeping the Huckins residential camp community healthy and at camp this summer.
+The 7.28.21 CDC guidelines recommend masks be worn in public indoor spaces.
 With much of our community unvaccinated, our Huckins plan includes “When We Mix, We Mask.”
-Spending time with campers from other divisions and cabins is an important part of camp, so to make that happen safely, campers will wear masks when mixing with campers from other cabins and divisions where physical distancing is not possible.
-Masks do not need to be worn in the cabin, when seated at your cabin table at meals, when your cabin is more than 6 feet from another cabin, or at the waterfront for swimming or boating activities.
+Spending time with campers from other divisions and cabins is an important part of camp, so to make that happen safely, campers will wear masks when mixing with campers from other cabins and divisions indoors and outdoors for the first 5 days of camp.
+Masks do not need to be worn in the cabin, when seated at your cabin table at meals, when your cabin is more than 6 feet from another cabin outdoors, or at the waterfront for swimming or boating activities.
 We will also plan for mask breaks and are building a program day that allows for physical distancing so masks will not be worn all day.

 Outside of the Leadership Division, camper housing will be structured the same as any summer, 3rd & 4th graders will live in the Junior Division, 5th & 6th graders in the Middler Division and 7th & 8th graders in the Senior Division.